This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 The API 5 in 1 Test Strips have the tests that I generally use for my established tanks in a very convenient form that are surprisingly accurate; I find these vastly more useful and cost efficient than so-called Master Test Kits which exclude the very important GH, and KH tests (without a KH test one cannot correctly maintain a steady pH and without a GH one cannot monitor essential minerals).

-The only missing test is for ammonia.
-However the nitrite test is usually all one needs for an established aquarium and for my newer client's aquarium or simply quick reference in my established aquariums, I prefer a SeaChem Ammonia Alert or even a liquid ammonia test anyway for more pin point accuracy.
+The only missing test is for ammonia, however the nitrite test is often all one needs for an established aquarium.
+For my newer client's aquarium or simply quick reference in my established aquariums, I prefer a SeaChem Ammonia Alert as this is an easy to notice warning test that is always present in the aquarium.
+More importantly this test kit test ONLY the toxic NH3, NOT the non toxic NH4 ammonium combined with NH4 most other ammonia test kits cannot differentiate between.

 In marine aquariums it is also important to know what your pre-mixed water alkalinity, pH, and nitrates are as well as the water you use to top off for evaporation.